TKBeckum/digitalgarden-test/src/site/notes/090 Professional Discretion/Is everyone a professional.md

 ---

 # Is everyone a professional?
 Who is a professional and who is not?
 In many dictionaries it says that a professional is someone who does a job for a living, compared to an ‘amateur’ who does it just for fun.
 So we have professional football players, golfers, magicians, and so on.
 In this sense everyone with a paid job is a professional.
-But that is not the kind of professionals this blog book will be about.
+But that is not the kind of professionals this site will be about.
 So in dictionaries ‘professional’ also is described as “a person who has the type of job that needs a high level of education and training”[^1]

-In a following blog posts I will discuss more precisely what makes a professional, but for the moment we could describe a professional as someone with a lot of knowledge and expertise who delivers services to clients (individuals or organisations), like a doctor, a lawyer, or an engineer.
+In a following contributions I will discuss more precisely what makes a professional, but for the moment we could describe a professional as someone with a lot of knowledge and expertise who delivers services to clients (individuals or organisations), like a doctor, a lawyer, or an engineer.

 ### Professionals, experts and technicians